zb-coder/CV/README.md

 **Working with Microsoft Office** (2010 - 2019)
 -	Excellent knowledge of excel, word, publisher, PowerPoint, iMovie
--	Used databases (e.g. data stream, Bloomberg) to collect large data sets and used excel to make sense of the data using the graph, charts, formula and equation features which impoved my attention to detail that I then went on to use in Makers.
+-	Used databases (e.g. data stream, Bloomberg) to collect large data sets and used excel to make sense of the data using the graph, charts, formula and equation features which improved my attention to detail that I then went on to use in Makers.
 -	Most of my university notes were done on Word and so I had to learn to type fast.
 I used Microsoft Office to create reports, write essays, take notes and prepare and present presentations.
 An example of this is as part of my degree I had to use Microsoft Office to present to management accountants and at PWC’s London offices.
 This improved my communication skills as I had to present to professionals and answer questions during our presentation and after.

 ## Skills